A Construction of Infinitely Many Solutions to the Strominger System: Reduction of the Strominger System and Its Solutions

 Summarizing our previous results, we have proved that

-\begin{thm} ~\\ Let $(\Sigma,\varphi)$ be a vanishing spinorial pair with the hemisphere condition satisfied, then we may construct explicit solutions to the Strominger system on the associated generalized Calabi-Gray manifold $X$.
-In fact, we get a family of such solutions of real dimension of $\dim\ker L_\varphi\geq3$.
+\begin{thm} ~\\ Let $(\Sigma,\varphi)$ be a vanishing spinorial pair with the hemisphere condition satisfied.
+Then we may construct explicit solutions to the Strominger system on the associated generalized Calabi-Gray manifold $X$.
+In fact, we get a family of such solutions of real dimension $\dim\ker L_\varphi\geq3$.
 As a consequence, for every genus $g\geq3$, there exist smooth solutions to the Strominger system on genus $g$ generalized Calabi-Gray manifolds.
 They have infinitely many distinct topological types and sets of Hodge numbers. \end{thm}

 The genus $g=3$ case is of particular interest.
-Assuming that $\Sigma$ is of genus 3 and $(\Sigma,\varphi)$ a vanishing spinorial pair, then clearly $\varphi:\Sigma\to\ccc\pp^1$ is of degree 2, therefore $\Sigma$ is hyperelliptic.
+Assuming that $\Sigma$ is of genus 3 and $(\Sigma,\varphi)$ is a vanishing spinorial pair, then clearly $\varphi:\Sigma\to\ccc\pp^1$ is of degree 2, therefore $\Sigma$ is hyperelliptic.
 In this case, the map $\varphi:\Sigma\to\ccc\pp^1$ is a double covering branched over 8 points on $\ccc\pp^1$.
 Conversely, from any 8 distinct points on $\ccc\pp^1$, one can construct a double covering $\varphi:\Sigma\to\ccc\pp^1$ branched over them.
 By Riemann-Hurwitz, such $\Sigma$'s are hyperelliptic genus $3$ curves.
-In addition, the pullback condition $\varphi^*\clo(2)=K_\Sigma$ is automatically satisfied.
+In addition, from the double covering construction, the pullback condition $\varphi^*\clo(2)=K_\Sigma$ is automatically satisfied.
 Therefore we can construct vanishing spinorial pairs satisfying the hemisphere condition on any hyperelliptic genus 3 curve, hence solving the Strominger system.

-It is also worth pointing out that Theorem \ref{main} can be strengthen to an ``if and only if'' statement for the genus 3 case.
-This is because that when genus is 3 and $\varphi:\Sigma\to\ccc\pp^1$ the hyperelliptic covering, there exists the hyperelliptic involution $\iota$ on $\Sigma$ commuting with $\varphi$.
+It is also worth pointing out that Theorem \ref{main} can be strengthened to an ``if and only if'' statement for the genus 3 case.
+This is because when the genus is 3 and $\varphi:\Sigma\to\ccc\pp^1$ is the hyperelliptic covering, we may use the hyperelliptic involution $\iota$ on $\Sigma$ commuting with $\varphi$.
 Since $\iota$ is an isometry of $\widehat{\omega}$, it also acts on the space $\ker L_\varphi$.
 Consequently $\ker L_\varphi$ breaks up into eigenspaces of $\iota$ with eigenvalue 1 and -1: